Trudeau names former GG David Johnston as new independent special rapporteur

 "We will be working with Mr. Johnston to finalize his mandate in the coming days, and it will be made public."

-Then, in 2018 Trudeau tapped Johnston to be the Leaders’ Debates Commissioner, helming the independent body that organized the 2019 and 2021 official federal election leadership debates.
+In 2018 Trudeau tapped Johnston to be Canada's first-ever federal Leaders’ Debates Commissioner, leading the independent body that went on to organize the official debates during the 2019 and 2021 election campaigns.

-He will be stepping down from that role to take on this new position.
+In this role—which he will be stepping down from to take on this new position—Johnston was to take the political arm wrestling out of the equation by making key determinations around who would be able to participate, and negotiating the terms of the debates.

 One of his first orders of business will be to recommend to Trudeau whether a formal inquiry or other form of probe or judicial review is the best next step.